Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 |---|---|---|---|---|

-Bottom line: panels and troffers are usually the most efficient path to uniform ambient light in grid ceilings.
-Recessed downlights are best when you need a clean architectural finish or controlled distribution—but they require tighter spacing discipline to avoid scalloping and glare.
+Panels and troffers are the most direct path to uniform ambient light in grid ceilings.
+Recessed downlights are better suited to architectural ceilings and targeted distribution, but require spacing discipline and controlled cutoff to avoid high-angle brightness.

 Related Technical Guidance